 - Google Trends – check to see how much search volume there has been for products over a selected period of time

 - Amazon Best Sellers – you can see what the best sellers across all categories have been for the world’s largest online retailer

 - Ebay Best Sellers – while not as detailed as Amazon’s offering, it can still give some insights into what is selling well on one of the world’s biggest online marketplaces

 There are also tools from third-party companies that also offer information on popular products but you need to understand that these are current trends and in some niches, trends can change very quickly and you don’t want to be stuck with last years hot thing!

 5. Stay Ahead of the Trend

-And it is for the reason above, why you want to try and stay ahead of the trends so that you know what products might be hot this year or next and are ready to capitalise on these trends.
+And it is for the reason above, that you want to try and stay ahead of the trends so that you know what products might be hot this year or next and are ready to capitalize on these trends.